keichi/binary-parser/README.md

   `"utf8"`, `"ascii"`, `"hex"` and else are valid.
 See [`Buffer.toString`](http://nodejs.org/api/buffer.html#buffer_buf_tostring_encoding_start_end) for more info.
-- `length ` - (Optional) Length of the string.
+- `length ` - (Optional) (Bytes)Length of the string.
 Can be a number, string or a function.
 Use number for statically sized arrays, string to reference another variable and function to do some calculation.
+  Note: when encoding the string is padded with spaces (0x20) at end to fit the length requirement.
 - `zeroTerminated` - (Optional, defaults to `false`) If true, then this parser reads until it reaches zero.
 - `greedy` - (Optional, defaults to `false`) If true, then this parser reads